sommersun/note-for-c-concurrency-in-action/chapter4.md

 ~~ tired Friday why people can stand on 996

 ### waiting from multiply threads
 wait for the same event from more than one thread
+std::shared_future  copyable